Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Introduction

-In this paper, we propose a joint-likelihood-based information criterion (JIC) for determining the number of factors in generalised latent factor models.
-The proposed criterion is suitable for high-dimensional data with large numbers of observations and manifest variables, and can be used even when data contain many missing values.
+This paper proposes a joint-likelihood-based information criterion (JIC) for determining the number of factors in generalized latent factor models.
+The proposed criterion is suitable for high-dimensional data with large numbers of observations and manifest variables and can be used even when data contain many missing values.
 Under a very general setting, we prove the consistency of the proposed JIC when both the numbers of samples and manifest variables grow to infinity.
-Specifically, the missing entries are allowed to be non-uniformly distributed in the data matrix and their proportion is allowed to grow to one (i.e., the proportion of observable entries decays to zero).
-An error bound for the joint maximum likelihood estimator is established under a general missing data setting that improves upon the ones given in \cite{cai2013max}, \cite{davenport20141}, \cite{chatterjee2015matrix}, \cite{bhaskar20151}, \cite{ni2016optimal}, and \cite{chen2019structured}.
-Simulation shows that the proposed JIC has good finite sample performance under different settings and an application to the revised Eysenck's personality questionnaire \citep{eysenck1985revised} finds three factors which confirms the design of this personality survey.
+Specifically, the missing entries are allowed to be non-uniformly distributed in the data matrix, and their proportion is allowed to grow to one, i.e., the proportion of observable entries is allowed to decay to zero.
+An error bound for the joint maximum likelihood estimator is established under a general setting where the data entries can be non-uniformly missing, and the number of factors can grow to infinity.
+This error bound substantially extends the existing results on the estimation of generalized latent factor models and related models, including \cite{cai2013max}, \cite{davenport20141}, \cite{bhaskar20151}, \cite{ni2016optimal}, and \cite{chen2019structured}.
+Simulation shows that the proposed JIC has good finite sample performance under different settings, and an application to the revised Eysenck's personality questionnaire \citep{eysenck1985revised} finds three factors, which confirms the design of this personality survey.